babashka/sci/doc/ai/0008-cljd-port.md

 up its config, then applies the override fn from :instance-methods /
 :instance-fields.
 Every member is effectively closed: unlisted members throw, the `true` sentinel and :allow :all are meaningless (nothing to reflect).
-Instance methods and instance fields are wired and tested (cljd_interop_test.cljd).
-Constructors work via `:constructor` closures (analyze-new).
-Static interop (`Class/method`, `Class/FIELD`) is NOT wired yet: the analyzer's static resolution lives in the `:clj`/`:cljs` arms and the cljd analyze-dot arm only handles instance interop; the static test is gated `TODO:cljd`.
+All interop kinds are wired and tested on cljd (cljd_interop_test.cljd): instance methods and fields (eval-instance-method-invocation cljd arm), constructors (`:constructor` closures via analyze-new), static methods (the cljd analyze-dot arm detects the `:class-expr` meta from the `Class/method` rewrite and dispatches `:static-methods` overrides) and static fields (resolve.cljc dispatches `Class/FIELD` reads through `:static-fields` overrides).
+No reflection, so unlisted/reflect members throw; only override fns and the config carry interop.

 examples/cljd-flutter-tetris exposes Flutter to a SCI script end to end: app.cljd registers a `flutter` namespace of widget-builder fns and the script's `(render)`